Bruins begin season on Oct. 30, will host home opener on Nov. 7 - Austin Daily Herald

 Bruins begin season on Oct.
 30, will host home opener on Nov.
 7

-The North American Hockey League released it’s 2020-21 regular season schedule on Thursday and the Bruins will have to wait a little bit longer than the rest of the league before they begin their complete 60-game season.
+The North American Hockey League released it’s 2020-21 regular season schedule on Thursday, but the Bruins will have to wait a little bit longer than the rest of the league before they begin their complete 60-game season.

 While the NAHL drops the puck on Oct.
 9, the Bruins will start their season in Aberdeen on Oct.
 30.

-This late start allows the Bruins some time for the state to Minnesota to possibly shift from Phase III to Phase IV of the COVID-19 Stay Safe Plan, ultimately allowing more fans into Riverside Arena.
+This late start allows the Bruins some time for Minnesota to possibly shift from Phase III to Phase IV of the COVID-19 Stay Safe Plan, ultimately allowing more fans into Riverside Arena.

 The Bruins home opener comes on Nov.
 7 against the Minnesota Wilderness.